 What Do You Think Turned Him Gay?

 This question, asked frequently of me by older relatives, is hurtful, ignorant, and annoying all rolled into one.
-It implies something terrible happened during my son's growing up years — some traumatic event — that caused him to become gay.
+It implies something terrible happened during my son's growing up years—a traumatic event such as a molestation—that caused him to become gay.
 Since I was largely responsible for my son's childhood as a stay-at-home mother, I feel like I'm being accused and must defend my parenting.

 My 80-year-old mother, who sent all four of her children through parochial school, is the worst offender.
 She says to me again and again, “Do you think if you had sent him to Catholic school he'd have turned out straight?”
 In asking this, she's simultaneously patting herself on the back while condemning me.
 After all, she wound up with four straight kids by sending them to religious school while I wound up with a gay one because I sent him to public school.
 Ugh!
 Give me a break!

 At this point, we don't know exactly why some people are born gay or lesbian.
 Genetics seems to be a major factor.
 Most certainly we'll discover more in the future.
 As his mom, I truly believe my son has always been this way—perfectly himself.